 In 1889 Congress passed legislation creating the National Zoo, and Hornaday was appointed its head.

 In 1889 Congress passed legislation creating the National Zoo, and Hornaday was appointed its head.
-Now, he left soon after that to become the head, and founding, and long-term director of the Bronx Zoo.
+He left soon after that to become the head, founder, and long-term director of the Bronx Zoo.
 But to spread his message, Hornaday published The Extermination of the American Bison, considered the first important book of the American conservation movement.
-He cofounded the National Bison Society with President Theodore Roosevelt, and he sent 15 of the zoo’s buffalo west to seed a herd, and established the National Bison Ranges in Kansas and Montana to ensure the survival of the American buffalo.
+He co-founded the National Bison Society with President Theodore Roosevelt.
+In the interest of preservation, he sent 15 of the zoo’s buffalo west to seed a herd and established the National Bison Ranges in Kansas and Montana to ensure the survival of the American buffalo.

 These efforts inspired the use of the buffalo and, as well, the American Indian, on the buffalo nickel, first minted by the U.S. government in 1913.
-And subsequently, numerous universities, and organizations, and even several states adopted the buffalo as a mascot or a logo for their of official seal.
+Subsequently, numerous universities, organizations, and even several states adopted the buffalo as a mascot or a logo for their official seal.
 Thanks to Hornaday’s pioneering efforts, western herds were slowly built up.
-And today there are, perhaps, 500,000 American buffalo, though only about 30,000 are in the wild in national parks.
+Today there are, perhaps, 500,000 American buffalo, though only about 30,000 are in the wild in national parks.

 Learn more about the struggle for an inclusive role for women in American society

 Native American Buffalo Dance